 In addition, the candidate should have a record of academic publication as evidenced by being first or senior author on a minimum of six (6) publications related to musculoskeletal disorders that have either appeared in refereed journals or are recognized by the membership committee as significant publications.
 It is recommended that at least 3 of the 6 publications be in English.
 However, the Membership Committee may at its discretion recommend candidates who do not meet these criteria if they feel the candidate meets an unfulfilled need of the society, such as geographic or subspecialty representation.

 All applications must be accompanied by two supporting letters from active members of the Society one of whom must be in the same discipline as the applicant.
 In order to insure the quality of recommendations: a.
 Each active member is allowed to sponsor only two applicants per review year cycle. b.
 Each recommendation should describe how long the member has known the applicant and whether he or she has actually worked with him/her.
-Letters of recommendation should be sent directly by sponsoring active members to the ISS Membership Committee Chairman.

 An effort will be made by the Membership Committee to achieve a geographic balance among the members at large.
 The proportion of American members should not exceed 66%.